Asiaalrajeh/the-dinosaur-game-CS346/README.md

 programing languages and visual studio code as a code editor.

 # featuers
-1-Sound effects when kiki jumps and when kiki hits the bird.
+1. Sound effects when kiki jumps and when kiki hits the bird.
-2-Leadersboard that shows the highest score for each player.
+2. Leadersboard that shows the highest score for each player.